CarelessInternet/NodeBot/README.md

 Get the files by running `git clone https://github.com/CarelessInternet/NodeBot.git`

 #### Installing MySQL
 MySQL is required to run the bot.
-However, you can find a tutorial to install MySQL if you don't have it already, because I don't want to
+However, you can go find a tutorial to install MySQL if you don't have it already, because I don't want to help for this step

 #### Creating `.env` File
 To do anything with the bot, create a file named `.env` and add all necessary environment variables in the list labelled "Environment Variables."<br>